claritywhisk/Characters/README.md

 Originally built to test a "walking map" (procedurally generated) concept, this project added functionality for collecting and properly exploring Unicode characters.
-It's important to recognize world linguistic heritage.
+It helps appreciate world linguistic heritage.
 However, the Android app is not published and the project is not currently in development.

-Video of main screen with walkable map, examiner and drag-and-drop inventory.
+Video of main screen with walkable map, examiner and drag-and-drop inventory:

 https://github.com/user-attachments/assets/1695e158-29dc-41b6-9ddc-da148275eb09